I am a Senior DevOps and Site Reliability Engineer for a small company called Wickfire LLC.

 could.
 I even ran a few classes during the school's summer Rock Camp.
 It was during this

-I joined my first band and began gigging around Austin.
+time that I joined my first band and began gigging around Austin.

 I have always made a living doing things other than music, but music is and will

-where my heart lies.
+always be where my heart lies.
 It has always been a vessel away from the stress

 of life that still allows me to maintain that creative spark and productive energy.